Get in touch

-What’s more is that public appetite for smart city advancement is growing.
-Our own research, undertaken in 2018, found that nearly a one in four (24 per cent) respondents would be happy for a portion of their tax contribution to go towards implementing smart solutions.
+What’s more, is that the public appetite for smart city advancement is growing.
+Our own research, undertaken in 2018, found that nearly one in four (24 per cent) respondents would be happy for a portion of their tax contribution to go towards implementing smart solutions.
 This enthusiasm was found to increase considerably on matters of transport infrastructure, with over half (57 per cent) content for their tax to go towards smart traffic lights, and 44 per cent for smarter signage that displays real-time traffic updates.

-In relation to emergency incidents such as terror attacks, almost two thirds (63 per cent) of those we surveyed wanted improvements to their local road systems that would allow emergency services to reach an incident faster.
+In relation to emergency incidents such as terror attacks, almost two-thirds (63 per cent) of those we surveyed wanted improvements to their local road systems that would allow emergency services to reach an incident faster.

 With features such as smart barriers able to drive safety and efficiency across the cities of the future and with public demand for such measures growing all the time, cost emerges as the main obstacle to widespread implementation.
-However, it is the cost of inaction that should be influencing debate.
+However, it is the cost of inaction that should be influencing the debate.